Lysander086/expo-typescript-debugging/README.md

 - forked from: https://github.com/byCedric/expo-vscode-debug & thanks @byCedric for the original work Successfully debugging with web mode along with TypeScript
+- PLEASE USE `main` BRANCH for a more stable build.

 ## Features